Light tanks of the United Kingdom: Tank, Light, Mk IV

+A surviving MkIV is the oldest running tank in the collection of The Tank Museum, Bovington.

 Tank, Light, Mk V

 The biggest change from the Mark IV to the Mark V was the introduction of a three-man crew.
 The turret now carried the commander and the gunner, who was also the radio operator.
 The increase in the crew size increased the tank's effectiveness and spread the maintenance load.
 Until then, the commander had to direct the driver, navigate and operate the gun.
 If troop commander, he also directed the other tanks and their fire.

 The armament of the Mark V was an improvement over the earlier marks; a 0.5 inch Vickers machine gun was added to the existing 0.303.
 The bigger gun gave the tank a reasonable capability against other light tanks—at the time most European light tanks had around 12–14 mm of armour—but it was not updated as light tanks with more armour came into use.
 It was half a ton heavier—and about 18 inches longer—than the Mark IV.
 The weight increase had the effect of reducing the top speed to 32 mph though range was largely unchanged.
 The first tanks produced were sent along with a team from Vickers to the 1st Battalion RTC.
 This unusual level of co-operation between manufacturer and user led to rapid resolution of problems and implementation of improvements.
 During 1936, 22 were produced.